samjameswilliams/samjameswilliams/docs/source/civil_eng/water/pump_suction.md

 ## Rotodynamic pumps

 Rotodynamic pumps, in contrast to positive displacement pumps, do have a clear passage through the pump.
 They  work very much like propellers on a propeller aircraft but in a pump it's an impeller, not a propeller.
-For reproductive pumps the suction lift capability, or suction head required is more complicated.
+For rotodynamic pumps the suction lift capability, or suction head required is more complicated.
 It depends on the flow rate through the pump and is published by the pump manufacturer as the NPSHr (net positive suction head required) curve.
 The NPSHr curve changes with the motor speed in the same way as the performance curve.

 What is common to both types is that they both lower the pressure of the fluid on the suction side (which draws the fluid into the pump), and raise the pressure on the discharge side (which propels the fluid down the discharge pipe).